LeslieCassert/liftoff-assignments/P2-Project_Outline/README.md

 Edit existing medication - user will have the ability to edit or remove the the medication and properties.

 ### Technologies
-Java
+Java//
-Thymeleaf
+Thymeleaf//
-Bootstrap
+Bootstrap//
-Gradle
+Gradle//
-HTML/CSS
+HTML/CSS//
 SpringBoot

 ### What I'll Have to Learn

-Session cookies in Java
+Session cookies in Java//
-Possible JavaScript
+Possible JavaScript//
-More in depth BootStrap
+More in depth BootStrap//
 Going to try to give it a shot at integrating outside APIs